 11. Japan - Read The Travelling Cat Chronicles written by Hiro Arikawa and translated by Philip Gabriel; then follow the path of Nana the cat, starting in Tokyo.

-12. Paris - Yes, there are scores of Books Set in Paris.
+12. Paris, France - Yes, there are scores of Books Set in Paris.
 You can also check out this list of 50 Books Set in Paris by LibroManiacs.
 Because I'm a fan of mystery novels, my suggestion is to start with the Aimee Leduc Investigations series by Cara Black (Murder in the Marais is the first).
 For the littles, read A Walk in Paris by Salvatore Rubbino.

 14. Namibia - Read The Embassy Wife by Katie Crouch; then visit the African country of Namibia.
+Crouch's description of the red dirt, the animals, and the roads had me feeling like I was really there.

 16. Cobh, Ireland - Speaking of Cobh, you can see where Annie Moore started from with a trip to this stunningly beautiful, perfectly quaint seaside town.
 This is also the place where the Titanic made it last stop before its ill-fated journey across the ocean.
 And you can read a number of fantastic books about the RMS Titanic.
 See this list from Marine Insight for the real story of what happened, or check out Goodreads' list of fiction novels about the Titanic.